Here's which Jewish events in Philly have been canceled due to COVID-19

 March 15

-- EarthDay Primer: Backyard Tikkun Olam at Reform Congregation Kenseth Isreal (Canceled)
+- EarthDay Primer: Backyard Tikkun Olam at Reform Congregation Keneseth Isreal (Canceled)

 - NMAJH’s Lessons of the Soviet Jewry Movement with Natan Sharansky at KleinLife: Northeast Philadelphia (Canceled)